MPF Conservation restores, conserves and preserves all types of textiles in their studio in Portland Oregon.

 right, from Kate’s collection.

-This section is for textiles in their own right, which includes the items, found below:
+This section is for textiles in their own right, which includes the items listed below:

 - Beaded / Needelpoint Items